sjhloco/asa_to_cloud_vpn/README.md

 # Create Site-to-site VPN - ASA to Azure

-Creates a route-based VPN with policy-based traffic selectors (crypto-map not VTI) between a Cisco ASA and Azure.\
 The playbook is designed to be run from an Ansible host behind the ASA as it automatically grabs the local IP address to use in the creation of the VPN.
 This can be manually overridden by editing the variable *rm_public_ip*.\
 The interesting traffic for the VPN is the Azure Virtual Network with the subnets within that filtered on the ASA Outside ACL.